Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • Individuals who work in the private sector, government contractors, or military members who have access to DoD computer systems are required by directive 8570.1 to be trained in Cyber Security and Information Assurance to strengthen and secure DoD information, information systems, networks, and other resources.

-• In this program, students learn the basics of Cyber Security so that they can protect computers, mobile devices, and computer networks.
+• Students will learn Cyber Security basics to help protect computers, mobile devices, as well as computer networks.

 • This program teaches students how to install basic security services on computers running Microsoft Operating Systems and networks.